-- 1. Python 3.6+ correctly installed.
-Support for Python 2.7 was dropped when that version reached end-of-life, see [Py2.7]. - 2.
+- 1. Python 3.8+ correctly installed.
+Support for older Python versions is generally dropped in the first OSFI release after each version reaches end-of-life1. - 2.
 If OSFI is not deployed to the site-packages location of the Python environment, then the Python path needs to be configured to point to the necessary libraries.
 For example, by adding <OSFI_INSTDIR>/include/Python to the PYTHONPATH environment variable, or directly to sys.path inside Python.